sseering/book/installation.md

 nushell> cargo build --release && cargo run --release
 ```

+People familiar with Rust may wonder why we do both a "build" and a "run" step if "run" does a build by default.
+This is to get around a shortcoming of the new `default-run` option in Cargo, and ensure that all plugins are built, though this may not be required in the future.

 **Note:** If you are working with both debug and release builds, be sure to run `cargo clean` when you switch between them.
 Because Nu will look for plugins in both debug and release directories, it may pick up versions of the plugin you don't intend to use.